RELATED ECOLOGY PROGRAMS

 Below are two documents that were written in the 1980s and 1990s by state agencies.
 This project will refresh the information contained in these documents based on today’s science and operations.

 In addition, Ecology's Water Quality Program has National Pollutant Discharge Elimination System (NPDES) permit data for the existing commercial net pens in Puget Sound.
 Available online: Water Quality Permitting and Reporting Information System (PARIS) Database.
 Enter “Icicle Acquisition Inc.” into the search box for information on commercial net pens with water quality permits.
+Map of existing commercial net pens of Atlantic salmon in 2017.

 Additional net pen scientific studies and resources will be made available through the Project Library or this website as time and resources allows.